hieuvp/learning-python/learn-the-basics/classes-and-objects/README.md

 ```

 <!-- AUTO-GENERATED-CONTENT:END -->

+We will explain why you have to include that `self` as a parameter a little bit later.

 Now the variable `myobjectx` holds an object of the class `MyClass`
 that contains the variable and the function defined within the class called `MyClass`.